merrington/setup.sh/README.md

 # setup.sh
 First-time developer machine setup script.

+This script assumes that:

+1. your operating system is Mac OS X, and
+2. your default shell is bash (this should be the case for OS X)

 ## Step 1.
 Install prerequisite software

 First, make sure you have the following installed on your machine: